marinasundstrom/Blazor8Test/README.md

 * Form model binding & validation in SSR pages.

 Pre-rendering just works.
 If you have a server-side rendered page with interactive components then they will all be rendered together the first time.

+## Technical details

+* There are two versions of the "Show data" page -``ShowData`` (server-side), and ``FetchData`` (client-side using Web API).
+Workaround with "FetchData" because you can't currently route to pages in WebAssembly.

+* There is a ``RenderingContext`` object that can be injected into components to check whether your component is running on the server, or on the client (WebAssembly).
+Like telling when a client-side component is being prerendered on the server.

+* Added a ``Shared`` project for stuff (Models etc) that is used by both Server and Client.

 ## Publish